ECMSim: A high-performance interactive web application for real-time spatiotemporal simulation of cardiac ECM signaling

 \subsection{Integrated signaling network architecture and spatial dynamics}

-ECMSim successfully implements a comprehensive computational framework for simulating cardiac ECM remodeling through the integration of over 125 molecular species distributed across a spatially-resolved tissue grid.
-Figure~\ref{Figure 2}A illustrates the fundamental feedback loop architecture underlying the model, where external TGF-$\beta$ input triggers intracellular signaling cascades that ultimately produce both ECM molecules and feedback molecules that diffuse to neighboring cells.
+ECMSim successfully implements a comprehensive computational framework for simulating cardiac ECM remodeling through the integration of 137 molecular species and 259 regulatory interactions distributed across a spatially-resolved tissue grid.
+Fig.~\ref{Figure 2}A illustrates the fundamental feedback loop architecture underlying the model, where external TGF-$\beta$ input triggers intracellular signaling cascades that ultimately produce both ECM molecules and feedback molecules that diffuse to neighboring cells.
 This autocrine and the paracrine signaling mechanism enables the propagation and amplification of fibrotic responses through the tissue.
-The complete signaling network architecture (Figure~\ref{Figure 2}B) encompasses the major pathways implicated in cardiac fibrosis, including TGF-$\beta$/Smad signaling, MAPK cascades, PI3K-Akt-mTOR pathways, and mechanotransduction networks.
+The complete signaling network architecture (Fig.~\ref{Figure 2}B) encompasses the major pathways implicated in cardiac fibrosis, including TGF-$\beta$/Smad signaling, MAPK cascades, PI3K-Akt-mTOR pathways, and mechanotransduction networks.
 The hierarchical organization of the network enables signal integration from multiple upstream inputs through intermediate processing nodes to downstream effector molecules responsible for matrix protein synthesis.
 The modular architecture facilitates systematic investigation of pathway crosstalk and the identification of critical regulatory nodes that control fibrotic responses.

-The spatial implementation (Figure~\ref{Figure 2}C) demonstrates the platform's capability to model tissue-level organization through a regular cellular grid where each cell contains the complete intracellular signaling network.
+The spatial implementation (Fig.~\ref{Figure 2}C) demonstrates the platform's capability to model tissue-level organization through a regular cellular grid where each cell contains the complete intracellular signaling network.
 Intercellular communication is mediated through the diffusion of five key feedback molecules that coordinate regional responses and enable the emergence of spatially heterogeneous patterns.
-The diffusion dynamics (Figure~\ref{Figure 2}D) show representative simulation outputs displaying the spatial distribution of molecular concentrations, illustrating how localized stimuli can propagate across the tissue domain through diffusive coupling.
+The diffusion dynamics (Fig.~\ref{Figure 2}D) show representative simulation outputs displaying the spatial distribution of molecular concentrations at successive time points, illustrating how localized stimuli can propagate across the tissue domain through diffusive coupling.
 To further characterize the spatial diffusion behavior, Fig.~\ref{Figure 2}E--G presents vector field streamlines, gradient fields, and three-dimensional surface visualizations for four discrete concentration sources placed at different grid locations.
 The vector field (Fig.~\ref{Figure 2}E) illustrates the direction and magnitude of diffusive flux, while the gradient field (Fig.~\ref{Figure 2}F) and 3D surface (Fig.~\ref{Figure 2}G) show how multiple diffusion sources interact to form composite concentration landscapes with smooth spatial gradients.